FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 One of the most important differences between FINRA arbitration and court litigation involves appeal rights.
 This distinction can significantly impact your case strategy.

 Arbitration awards are final and binding, with extremely limited grounds for court challenge.
-Under the Federal Arbitration Act, a court can only vacate an arbitration award in narrow circumstances, such as:
+Under 9 U.S.C.
+10, a court can vacate an arbitration award only in narrow circumstances, such as:

 • The award was obtained through corruption or fraud